kunmi5/Awesome_Store_Sales/README.md

 ## Tool Used:
 + SQL
 ### Queries
-_Find the names of employees who are currently working on projects in the IT department._
+#### Find the names of employees who are currently working on projects in the IT department.

++ Insight: _This helps isolate human resources contributing to IT deliverables in real time, useful for tracking workloads or evaluating ongoing resource allocation._
 ```sql
 select first_name, last_name, p.project_status, p.department
 from employees_details as e